NeuroDesk/neurodesk.github.io/content/en/docs/Neurocontainers/windows11-wsl.md

 ## 1. Install WSL
 Follow the instructions to enable Windows Subsystem for Linux 2 in Windows 11: https://docs.microsoft.com/en-us/windows/wsl/install

-## 2. Configure CVFMS, Singularity and LMOD (only needs to be done once)
+## 2. Configure CVMFS, Singularity and LMOD (only needs to be done once)

 ### Install build tools